 An international experience is also required, and students can choose between an exchange program, one of five overseas electives, or one of three U.S.-based coordinated degree programs: Cornell University, the Fletcher School at Tufts, or Johns Hopkins University.
 Another hallmark of the program is the second-year Integrated China Strategy Project, in which students work together in groups to act as consultants for CEIBS-sponsored firms.

 Other MBA Degree Options

+The one-year MBA option is designed for company-sponsored students, entrepreneurs, family business members, students with secured post-MBA job opportunities, or international students.
+One-year program members take core courses with the full-time MBA class members, then complete electives at an accelerated rate.
 The Part-Time Finance MBA is designed to train rising stars in the industry to prepare them to enter the Shanghai finance hub.
 The FEMBA lasts nearly two years, meeting two weekends a month, and is taught exclusively in Chinese.
 The Global EMBA focuses on high-level executives who aim to expand their global business perspective.
 The program lasts 20 months and starts in November of each year, and students are required to have at least 10 years of work experience, 7 of them in a high-level managerial position.
 The 18-month Hospitality EMBA combines business education with service management and is offered in various locations throughout Asia and Europe.
 Lastly, the two-year Chinese Language EMBA meets four days a month and classes are conducted exclusively in Mandarin.